 The Geneva Charity Committee achieved extraordinary results in 2016: they managed to fundraise around CHF 690,000 in favour of local charities, including the Trafigura Foundation’s matched funds.

-But philanthropy is not just a matter of giving money: it means also giving time and using or recycling resources for a good cause.
-More than 60 Geneva’s staff members have donated their time to cook Sunday lunches for around 1000 disadvantaged people – a monthly activity taking place on the second Sunday of every month.
+But philanthropy is not just a matter of giving money, it means also giving time and using or recycling resources for a good cause.
+More than 60 of Geneva’s staff members have donated their time to cook Sunday lunches for around 1000 disadvantaged people – a monthly activity taking place on the second Sunday of every month.
 Others made their language skills available to teach English at Le Bateau Genève, a local charity.
-Throughout the year, 87 bags of second hand toys and 86 bags of clothes have been collected and donated respectively to La Jouetterie and Le Vestiaire Social, Caritas.
+Throughout the year, 87 bags of second-hand toys and 86 bags of clothes have been collected and donated, respectively, to La Jouetterie and Le Vestiaire Social, Caritas.

 The Charity of the Year

 Carrefour Rue was elected Charity of the Year by the Geneva Charity Committee in 2016, whose ultimate purpose is to create small villages composed of new containers transformed into habitable studios for homeless people.
 This charity offers innovative solutions to fight against poverty and social exclusion, provides shelters for homeless people, food, assistance, clothes, activities and many other initiatives, as “La Jouetterie”, the collection of second-hand toys.
 Discover this organisation at the following link.